A Hamburger Today

 A more likely explanation for the superiority of bone-in hams is that something in the processing cheats the ham of moisture and flavor.
 Perhaps it's the pressing into a football shape, or maybe something in the added water (most boneless hams are designated "ham with natural juices").

 Until I get my hands on a ham factory, I won't know the answer.
-Suffice it to say, tasters preferred bone-in hams—it had an even bigger influence on tasting results than water content.
+Suffice it to say, tasters preferred bone-in hams—the presence of a bone had an even greater influence on tasting results than water content.

 The other type of boneless ham is the one that you'll find packed into flip-top cans.
 These are made by pressing together scraps of cured pork, hence their mottled, perfectly symmetrical appearance.
 They are best avoided.
 Bland and "freaky" looking, with a spongy, spam-like texture and oddly cratered surface, these slices sat cold and lonely on the tasting table all day while the other hams were gobbled up, garnering not much more than the occasional withering look.